 About the different shades and qualities of Garnet gems in the Gemstone Industry.

 The different shades of Red Garnet available are outlined in short below:

 - The most preferred shade of Garnet is Mozambique Garnet and thus undoubtedly they are the highest priced Garnets available in the market.
 Mozambique Garnet wholesale gemstones are like Pigeon Red Ruby, the most preferred color in Ruby.
 Pigeon Red Garnet comes from Mozambique.
 Just the slight difference in the shade can mean different prices.
 Why do you think Indian Garnet from Orissa and the Garnet from Mozambique are almost x2 prices?
 Its because of their shades.
-Indian Garnet being slightly oilish or in simple words more black then Mozambique.
-Wholesale Mozambique Garnet gemstones can be found in bulk, however at much varied quality.
+Indian Garnet being slightly oilish or in simple words more black than Mozambique.
+Wholesale Mozambique Garnet gemstones can be found in bulk, however at much-varied quality.
 Here is an answer below for the different qualities of Garnet gems.

 - When Garnet can come in so many different colors and shades, then why not different qualities.
 There are mostly two qualities of Garnets in the market generally, one is with inclusions and the next one is without inclusions.
 The ones without inclusions depend on which stone they are, but are made into cut stones usually and sometimes into cabochons.
-Most of the Silver companies outside Asia use the Clean Garnet because the price is barely some percentage lower than the ones with Inclusions, but companies that have lower production cost like those in India use a lot of Commercial quality of Garnets.
+Most of the Silver companies outside Asia use the Clean Garnet because the price is barely some percentage lower than the ones with Inclusions, but companies that have lower production costs like those in India use a lot of Commercial quality of Garnets.

 The importance of Garnet in the Gems and Jewellery industry.